Harry Potter Filming Locations in Lacock

 Maybe however, it is meant to look that way by another wizard laying low there.

-The Babberton Arms AKA Sign of the Angel Pub
+Where was The Babberton Arms Filmed?
+(Sign of the Angel Pub)

 The Babberton Arms is actually a pub called Sign of the Angel in Lacock Village.